Substack Cross Post: Nothing Beats a Jet2Holiday

 1. Carry-on an extra outfit: I try so hard to not check my bag when flying internationally but some airlines are strict on sizing.
 What I should have done was pull out one extra pair of pants for my backpack.
 Because sometimes you spill a drink in your own lap and you have to sit in wet leggings until you get off the plane.
 And then the airport terminal for your layover doesn’t have a store that sells pants, shorts, or even dresses!
 Thankfully for me, the gift shop did sell very large T-shirts.
 I spent my 3 hour layover in the women’s bathroom of Dublin Airport, pants-less, wearing an oversized tee, washing my leggings in the sink, and drying them with the hand blower.

-2. Wildlife in Belize: On a boat tour around Caye Caulker, there’s a quiet side where big fish lurk.
+2. Wildlife in Belize: On a boat tour around Caye Caulker, there’s a quiet side where big fish are waiting.
 I didn’t realize that putting my hand over the water to point at them would be tempting them with the promise of food!
 A Tarpon fish leapt out of the water and engulfed my arm up to my elbow, scaring me for life!
 Thankfully they have very tiny teeth but I learned to keep my hands inside the boat from then on.

-Hope those other travelers out there don’t feel so bad, embarrassing mistakes happen to the best of us while abroad.
+I hope those other travelers out there don’t feel so bad, embarrassing mistakes happen to the best of us while abroad.

 Originally posted on Substack - HERE